flare-foundation/flare-tx-sdk/README.md

 The property `unsignedTxHex` can be used for transaction verification (see e.g. [Flare: Transaction verification library](https://github.com/flare-foundation/flare-tx-verifier-lib)).

-Normally, the callback should return `true`, which grants the permission to invoke the signature request on the wallet object.
+Normally, the callback should return `true`, which grants permission to invoke the signature request on the wallet object.
 If it returns `false`, the transaction is not signed and submitted to the network.

 ### Before transaction submission